mangdangroboticsclub/mini_pupper_ros/README.md

 ### 1.3 Connecting Mini Pupper to PC

-The mini pupper is assumed to be automatically connected to the PC under same internet environment, but to make sure the mini pupper is connected to the PC, we can check their ROS domain ID according to the following steps:
+The mini pupper is assumed to be automatically connected to the PC under same internet environment, but to make sure the mini pupper is connected to the PC, we can check their ROS domain ID (which can be defined by user and is 0 in default cases) according to the following steps:

 ```sh
 # Terminal 1 (ssh to real mini pupper)